 What is Care Coordination?

-Care coordination is intended to maximize the value of care being delivered and ensure that the patient’s needs and preferences are known and addressed.
-The goal is to provide safer and more effective care by sharing pertinent information among all of the providers involved with the patient.
+Care coordination maximizes the value of care being delivered by ensuring that the patient’s needs and preferences are known and addressed across providers and settings.

 Providers who practice good care coordination will:

 - Help patients fully engage in their care

 Successful care coordination involves full participation and cooperation between patients, providers, and care systems.

 Care Coordination training, in which PCDC trainers work with care staff to develop the skills needed to provide comprehensive, efficient, and coordinated care.